Farewell, Tess

 Memories of Chinese New Year in Old Shanghai

 新年快乐!Xin Nian Kuai Le!
-As we welcome the Year of the Snake in a world of WeChat hongbaos and electronic firecrackers, we wondered: what was Chinese New Year like in old Shanghai?
+As we welcome the Year of the Horse in a world of WeChat hongbaos and electronic firecrackers, we wondered: what was Chinese New Year like in Old Shanghai?
 So we went to the experts: the men and women who grew up here.
 Here are their memories of Shanghai Chinese New Years past, from the 1930s ...

 The Soong House on Seymour Road: A Pictorial Tour